-Archive image
+Archive images

-Maintaining an unaltered archive image is essential to the workflow in most technical and medical fields, forensics, and military applications.
+Maintaining an unaltered archive image is essential to the workflow in most technical, medical, forensic, and military applications.
 A viewer can compare the archive image and the final image to determine if the image content or quality has been altered.
 Maintaining an archive image also ensures that any user can verify that the procedures used to make adjustments to it are reproducible and valid.

 The Federal Bureau of Investigation (FBI) formed the Scientific Working Group on Imaging Technologies (SWGIT) in the mid 1990s to address some of the issues surrounding the use of digital imaging in forensics, among other issues.
-The SWGIT guidelines (http://www.fdiai.org/ images/SWGIT%20guidelines.pdf) provide recommendations for photography and digital imaging in forensics.
+The SWGIT guidelines (www.fdiai.org/images/SWGIT guidelines.pdf) provide recommendations for photography and digital imaging in forensics.
 SWGIT recommends maintaining an archive image, and defines the archive image as "Either the primary or original image stored on media suitable for long-term storage."
 The primary image is defined as "...the first instance in which an image is recorded onto any media that is a separate, identifiable object or objects.
 Examples include a digital image recorded on a flash card or a digital image downloaded from the Internet."
 In other words, an archive image is an exact copy of what the camera recorded onto its original media.

-If the original image was captured in the JPEG or TIFF format, the archive image will be that file (or an exact copy of it) in that same format.
-TIFF and JPEG captures have distinct limitations- they are processed within the camera and are limited to 8 bits per channel during their camera processing.
-In addition, recovering highlights is impossible, and adjustments to color balance, contrast, brightness, and so on can quickly deteriorate the image quality.
+If the original image was captured as a JPEG or TIFF file, the archive image will be an exact copy of it in the same format.
+TIFF and JPEG captures have distinct limitations-they are processed within the camera and are limited to 8 bits per channel during their camera processing.
+In addition, recovering highlights is impossible, and adjustments to color balance, contrast, and brightness can quickly deteriorate the image quality.

-If the original was captured in a raw format, it is important to also retain the information on any image adjustments that are made when the raw image is opened or converted.
-Raw files are, by definition, unalterable (read-only) file formats.
-These files contain the unprocessed data from the digital camera and must be processed upon opening.
-Raw files opened with the Adobe[®] Camera Raw plug-in may contain a hidden sidecar file, or this information may be placed in a database on the host computer-depending on the user preferences.
-In either case, it is important, but not intuitive, to keep this information with the file when the file is moved or archived.
-With raw file formats, the archive image is the raw file plus the sidecar file.
+If the original was captured in a raw format, it is important to also retain information on any image adjustments made when the raw image is opened or converted.
+Raw files are, by definition, read-only, and contain unprocessed data from the digital camera that must be processed when opened.
+Raw files opened with the Camera Raw plug-in may contain a hidden sidecar file, or this information may be placed in a database on the host computer-depending on user preferences.
+In either case, it is important (but not intuitive) to keep this information with the file when the file is moved or archived.
+With raw file formats, the archive image includes the raw file plus the sidecar file.

-Using raw formats can provide images that have greater bit depth (10, 12, or more, depending on the camera).
-When these images are opened using the Camera Raw plug-in, they provide many advantages in addition to their higher bit depth, such as color balance, brightness, and contrast adjustments that are nearly lossless.
+Raw formats can provide images with greater bit depth (10, 12, or more, depending on the camera).
+When opened using the Camera Raw plug-in, raw images provide many advantages in addition to their higher bit depth, such as color balance, brightness, and contrast adjustments that are nearly lossless.